THE OPTIONS CONCOCTION*

 Pour into mugs and top with whipped coconut cream or homemade whipped cream, if desired.

-A "sweet" and "spiced" Fall treat that taste delicious, supports the immune system, reduces inflammation, encourages overall well-being, and keeps you in ketosis.
+A "sweet" and "spiced" Fall treat that tastes delicious, supports the immune system, reduces inflammation, encourages overall well-being, and keeps you in ketosis!

 - 1 cup Coconut Oil

 - Optional: ¼ cup chopped walnuts, pecans, or macadamia nuts

 - Coarse Sea Salt

 - Stevia or ground Lakanto - to taste